input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

 Indeed, this is precisely condition 1. in the `FUEL` token that we are
     interested in modularising out.

-Early revisions of this document suggested having a seperate token for
+Early revisions of this document suggested having a separate token for
-    modularising functionality to prove a transaction is in a Merkle root.
-This idea was ultimately discarded due to the high possibility of
-    incurring extra ada costs in transactions.
+    modularising the functionality to prove a transaction is in a Merkle root, but this idea was ultimately discarded due to the possibility of incurring extra ada costs in transactions.
-Thus, the modularization in this document is purely "conceptual" to document
+Thus, the modularization in this document is purely "conceptual", and we aim to
-    how one may write a token which may be bridged from sidechain to mainchain.
+    document how one may write a token which may be bridged from sidechain to mainchain.

 As an overview, this document will discuss the following.